-After many years of working directly with farmers in coffee growing countries, I celebrated the first ever Origin of Denomination seal awarded to the coffee grown in Marcala, Honduras ( think Napa branding for wine from that region) at the cultural fair put on for the honor.
-During this period, and in talks with an all-women coffee growing Co-Op, I arranged to have one of the young members to come to The Roastery in Carrboro and be trained in all things coffee/retail.
-It was then, Over 10 years ago, that Nancy Hernandez left her country for the first time and was sponsored by Carrboro Coffee Roasters to learn her trade; beyond coffee growing.
-She wanted to learn all she could in the 10 days she was in USA about coffee roasting, espresso preparation and coffee brewing, and any other retail experience she could take home to Marcala in order to open her very own Cafe.
+It was then, nearly 20 years ago, that Nancy Hernandez left her country for the first time and was sponsored by Carrboro Coffee Roasters to learn her trade; beyond coffee growing.
+She wanted to learn all she could in the days she was in USA about coffee roasting, espresso preparation and coffee brewing, and any other retail experience she could take home to Marcala in order to open her very own cafe.
 Soft spoken but knowledgeable Nancy (who spoke no English) also shared her viewpoint with area residents and staff so they could put the pieces together for what really needs to happen in the farming/processing side of coffee, before it gets to us as green coffee to roast.

-This isn’t just about buying a coffee once or even twice ( though we do value delicious, unique, high quality coffee…), but about safeguarding the future in all forms.
+This isn’t just about buying a coffee once or even twice (though we do value delicious, unique, high quality coffee…), but about safeguarding the future in all forms.
 For us this started as an investment with a young Nancy, and now extends to her daughter, family and community at large.

 Our tag line is ‘Coffee Unites the World’ and we strive every day to make that true.
 Sometimes the effect is immediate and observable, and sometimes, like coffee, it too is a seed that is planted for future hope.